-ECE 522 Play: Theoretical Foundations and Applications This course is a study of the various theoretical foundations of play and their application to young children's development and learning.
+ECE 522 Play: Theory and Applications

+"This course is a study of the various theoretical foundations of play and their application to young children's development and learning.
 Students examine the role of the teacher in children's play, analyze play environments, and review the issues and research affecting children and curricula.

-- ECE 526 Curriculum and Instruction in Early Childhood Education 3 Along with the presentation of curriculum and instruction theory, this course will explore the development and implementation of early childhood curriculum and instruction.
-The link between assessment and program evaluation will be made. - ECE 527 Observation and Assessment in Early Childhood Education The various methods of child study, observation, portfolio development, and other assessment strategies are studied as a way to assess children's growth and the development of knowledge and skills.
+ECE 526 Curriculum & Instruction / ECE

+"Along with the presentation of curriculum and instruction theory, this course will explore the development and implementation of early childhood curriculum and instruction.
+The link between assessment and program evaluation will be made.

+ECE 527 Observation and Assessment

+The various methods of child study, observation, portfolio development, and other assessment strategies are studied as a way to assess children's growth and the development of knowledge and skills.
 In addition, current classroom practices and learning environments are explored to identify changes that benefit children, their families, and communication between program and home.

-ECE 541 The Diverse Classroom
+ECE 541 Diverse Classroom

-This course presents studies of education in multicultural settings.
+"This course presents studies of education in multicultural settings.
 Students explore the values, beliefs, customs, and perceptions of racial and ethnic groups which affect social life and the education of children.
 Concepts of culture, social class, and power are developed.

-- ECE 544 Language Development and Emergent Literacy Current research is studied in regard to emergent literacy and language development in children with implications for the classroom teacher.
-Whole $language \ strategies \ are \ explored \ for \ children \ from \ birth \ through \ age \ seven.$ - ECE 576 Methods in Early Childhood Programming This course is an in-depth look at current literature that supports leadership in early childhood education and then extends learning to the complexities of quality programming in early childhood education.
+ECE 544 Lang Dev & Emergent Literacy

+"Current research is studied in regard to emergent literacy and language development in children with implications for the classroom teacher.
+Whole language strategies are explored for children from birth through age seven.

+ECE 576 Methods in EC Programming

+This course is an in-depth look at current literature that supports leadership in early childhood education and then extends learning to the complexities of quality programming in early childhood education.